 An award-winning journalist and New York Times best-selling author, David Faber is a co-anchor of CNBC's "Squawk on the Street" (M-F: 9 a.m.-12 p.m.
 ET) and an anchor and co-producer of CNBC's acclaimed original documentaries and long-form programming.

 During the day, Faber breaks news and provides in-depth analysis on a range of business topics during the "Faber Report."
-In his 18 years at CNBC, Faber has broken many big financial stories including the massive fraud at WorldCom, the bailout of the hedge fund Long Term Capital Management, and Rupert Murdoch's unsolicited bid for Dow Jones.
+In his 20 years with CNBC, Faber has broken many big financial stories including the massive fraud at WorldCom, the bailout of the hedge fund Long Term Capital Management and Rupert Murdoch's unsolicited bid for Dow Jones.

-Faber has reported nine documentaries for CNBC for which he has received Loeb, Emmy, Peabody and duPont awards.
+Faber has reported ten documentaries for CNBC for which he has received Loeb, Emmy, Peabody and duPont awards.

 He holds a bachelor's degree in English from Tufts University.

 Follow David Faber on Twitter @DavidFaber.

 Twitter announced CEO Dick Costolo will step down, and co-founder and Chairman Jack Dorsey will take over as interim CEO beginning July 1.
 Costolo and Dorsey speak to CNBC about the decision.

 Outgoing Twitter CEO Dick Costolo will step down, and co-founder and Chairman Jack Dorsey will take over as interim CEO.
 Costolo and Dorsey discuss product strategy, how Dorsey will manage Square and Twitter at the same time and even Dorsey's beard.